-- On the NAT Gateways page, find the target NAT Gateway instance and click Configure DNAT in the Actions column.
+- On the NAT Gateways page, find the target NAT gateway, and click Configure DNAT in the Actions column.

 - On the DNAT Table page, click Create DNAT Entry.

-On the Create DNAT Entry page, configure the DNAT entry according to the following information and click OK.
+- On the Create DNAT Entry page that appears, set the parameters as required, and click OK.

-- Auto Fill: Select an ECS instance from the ECS instance or ENI list.
+- Auto Fill: select the ECS instance from the ECS instance list or select the Elastic Network Interface (ENI) of the ECS instance from the ENI list.

-Note It must be within the private CIDR block of the VPC.
-You can also enter an existing private IP address of the ECS instance.
+Note The CIDR block of the private IP address must be within that of the VPC network.
+You can also enter the private IP address of your ECS instance.

-- All Ports: Select this option to configure IP mapping.
-This is the same as associating an EIP with the ECS instance.
-If this method is used, all requests destined for the public IP address are directed to the ECS instance.
+- All: IP mapping.
+All requests destined for the public IP address are forwarded to the target ECS instance.

-After you select Specific Port, enter Public Port (the external port used for traffic forwarding), Private Port (the internal port used for traffic forwarding) and the IP Protocol (the protocol type of the port).
+After you select Specific Port, specify the Public Port (the external port), Private Port (the internal port), and IP Protocol (the protocol over which inbound packets are sent).